-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense) until then.
-The Authority does not have any deferred outflows of resources as of June 30, 2014.
+In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The Authority has one item that qualifies for reporting in this category.
+Certain items related to the measurement of the net pension liability are reported as deferred inflows of resources.
+These include differences between expected and actual experience, change in assumptions, and the net difference between projected and actual earnings on pension plan investments.
+For more detailed information on these items, reference the pension note.